Duties and Responsibilities

 Selection Criteria

-Strong organizational skills, with ability to prioritize, deal with frequent and unexpected changes, and work within tight timeframes.
+Strong organizational skills, including the ability to multi-task, prioritize and be versatile enough to deal with frequent and unexpected changes and work within tight project schedules.

 more